Charles K.L. Davis: Background

 Davis was born in 1925 in Honolulu, Territory of Hawaii, of mixed heritage that included Native Hawaiian.
 His father, Arthur Lewis Davis, was the resident physician on Waialua Sugar Plantation, where he and his brother Francis were raised.
 His mother, Rose Kaouinuiokalani Davis, was the daughter of Irene ʻĪʻī, whose father John Papa ʻĪʻī was a personal attendant and political advisor to Hawaiian royalty.
 Territorial legislator Francis Hyde I'i Brown was his uncle.

 His mother tutored him in the Hawaiian language.
 Music was ever-present in their home.
 Rose Davis was known for hosting expansive luaus that drew hundreds of guests, among whom were that era's popular Hawaiian entertainers.
 He would later reminisce about his youth when his father's patients would pay visits during the Christmas season and fill their home with singing.
 He attributed much of his later repertoire to a songbook once owned by Queen Liliʻuokalani's musical protégée Rose Tribe.
 Robert Cazimero described Davis' personal character as, "Charlie's from that time when people were kinder, gentler – who believed in the aloha spirit and shared everything with everyone."

 Davis was a child prodigy, playing the piano at age 2, and later learning the cello and pipe organ.
 After serving in the Seventh Air Force during World War II, Davis enrolled in the University of Hawaii as a music major, becoming a member of the Gleemen of Honolulu under the university's music director Norman Rian.
-Initially developing his talent as a baritone, he was selected to receive vocal training during the summer of 1948 at the Music Academy of the West at Santa Barbara, California, under the mentorship of veteran operatic baritone Richard Bonelli.
+Initially developing his talent as a baritone, he was selected to receive vocal training during the summer of 1948 at the Music Academy of the West in Montecito, California, under the mentorship of veteran operatic baritone Richard Bonelli.
 Before leaving for California, he made a June 7 appearance on radio station KGMB's 15-minute weekly show The Musical Voice of Young Hawaii.
 Following completion of his training in California, Davis enrolled at the Juilliard School In New York.